-A self-propulsion tank test is often made in the late design phase to verify the performance of the hull and propeller together and to predict the power demand for the engine.
+A self-propulsion tank test is often conducted in the later design phase to verify the combined performance of the hull and propeller and to predict engine power demand.

-Using RANS CFD, we are able to provide accurate predictions of self-propulsion characteristics such as thrust, torque and propeller efficiency already in the early design phase and thereby rank design variants before selecting the final hull form for the tank test.
+Using RANS (The Reynolds-Averaged Navier-Stokes Equations) CFD, we can provide accurate predictions of key self-propulsion characteristics—such as thrust, torque, and propeller efficiency—in the early design phase, allowing for effective ranking of design variants before selecting the final hull form for tank testing.

 Higher complexity in the simulations